 Any Red Sea diver will have encountered colorful triggerfish along coral reefs, and some divers will have experienced the painful bite of their huge teeth if they get too close to their nesting grounds.
 Now, Ph.D. student Matthew Tietbohl and colleagues at KAUST report a peculiar feeding strategy by a titan triggerfish that highlights their innate ability to learn and adapt.

-“Triggerfish seem to be particularly adept at taking advantage of a wide variety of prey,” says Tietbohl.
+“Triggerfish seem to be particularly adept at a wide variety of feeding behaviors to catch their prey,” says Tietbohl.
 “They will jet water from their mouths to uncover invertebrate food buried in the sand, and flip rocks and break coral to get at prey.
-Given this diverse range of feeding behaviors, it is not too surprising that they have found a way to take advantage of semiterrestrial prey too.”
+Given this diverse range of feeding behaviors, it is not too surprising that they have found a way of catching semiterrestrial prey too.”

 Tietbohl believes that their discovery highlights the importance of observational studies as a means for investigating marine life.
 He and his colleagues suggest that triggerfish could serve as model systems for studying learning and cognition in coral reef fish.

 - Tietbohl, M.D., Hardenstine, R.S., Tanabe, L.K., Hulver, A.M. & Berumen, M.L.
 Intentional partial beaching in a coral reef fish: A newly recorded hunting behaviour for titan triggerfish, Balistoides viridescens.
 Journal of Fish Biology 97,1569-1572 (2020).| article